LegendOfMCPE/DynamicHub/DynamicHub/Flow-of-a-match.md

 ## Stage: `RUNNING`
 - [x] **Initialization**
     - [x] Free all players, initialize all blocks or mechanisms that may be hidden in `LOADING`.
 This part is mainly implemented by the underlying implementation.
+- [ ] Implementors must be able to provide a definite time limit for this match to run during the `RUNNING` stage.
+The time limit _must_ not be exceeded, as it will be displayed to gamers of other matches that are pending for a slot to run.
 - [ ] kicked players
     - [ ] players may be kicked from the match if they have lost.
 In that case, they leave the match as a player, and _may_ join the match as a normal spectator (implementation-dependent).
-- [ ] **Termination**
+- [x] **Termination**
-    - [ ] Implementors will be reminded when the strict time limit ends.
+    - [x] Implementors will be reminded when the strict time limit ends.
 The implementor _must_ end the match immediately.
 Do _not_ confuse this stage with the concept of "death match" in many survival games servers.
 The game should only take place within the `RUNNING` stage (of course, except irrelevant things like parkour during waiting).
 - [x] **Finalization**: unload the level after teleporting away the players and spectators

 ## Stage: `FINALIZING`